Supporting Embedded Content

 self.root_frame.load(url, payload)

-Note that the guts of load now lives in the Frame, because the Frame owns the DOM tree.
+Note that the guts of load now live in the Frame, because the Frame owns the HTML tree.
 The Frame can also construct child Frames, for <iframe> elements:

 class Frame: